 To the marrow of our bones, adoptive parents understand what we’ve called in earlier blogs “our magnificent obsession”: the consuming desire for children.
 We pursued adoption with passion and dogged determination, leaped every hurdle and met every requirement that stood between us and our child.

 The majority of us chose adoption because of infertility.
 Our dreams centered on fantasies of “our” baby nestled peacefully in a crib, sleeping under our watchful and loving gaze.
 The crib simultaneously embodied both the fulfillment of our heart’s desire and symbolized our failure to conceive.

-We adopted after fourteen years of marriage I can readily identify with this soul-yearning for a baby.
+My husband and I adopted after fourteen years of marriage so I can readily identify with this soul-yearning for a baby.
 Been there.
 Oh, yes.
 Been.
 There.
-Rebecca Swan Vahle adoptive mom, adoption advocate and Executive Director of Family to Family Support Network frequently mentions this focus on “filling the crib” in her superb podcasts.
+Rebecca Swan Vahle adoptive mom, adoption advocate, and Executive Director of Family to Family Support Network frequently mentions this focus on “filling the crib” in her superb podcasts.
 She challenges us to grow beyond this point of view.
 (Check out her archives; they overflow with important interviews from all sides of the adoption constellation.)

 It is essential that we move to an even more profound understanding, the one that recognizes and commits to the belief: “Adoption is about providing families for children, not for providing children to potential parents.